TWA Flight 514: Aftermath

+Northwest Flight 6231

 This was one of two Boeing 727s to crash in the U.S. that day; the other was Northwest Orient Airlines Flight 6231 in New York state, on its way to pick up the Baltimore Colts football team in Buffalo.

+Notable Fatality

 Roscoe Cartwright, one of the U.S. Army's first black generals, was killed in the crash; he had retired from active duty several months earlier and was accompanied by his wife.